apache/arrow-cookbook/java/source/dataset.rst

 Dataset
 =======

-Let construct our dataset with auto-inferred schema.
+We can construct a dataset with an auto-inferred schema.

 .. testcode::